astomih/sinen/docs/docs/tutorial.md

 # Tutorial
 ## Introduction
 ### What is Sinen?
-Sinen is a library for game development.
+Sinen Engine is graphics framework for creative coding or games.
-The goal is to be able to write in Lua intuitively.
+The goal is to be able to write intuitively in Lua.
-I have prepared a web version [here](https://astomih.github.io/sinen/web_demo) for you to try it out.
-### Target Platforms
-- Windows
-- Linux
 ## Hello World in Sinen
 ``` lua
 local hello_texture = {}